Resume Words: What Gets You Hired or Ignored

-A beautiful layout and expressive headers aren’t enough to draw a recruiter’s attention to your resume.
+A beautiful layout and expressive headers on a resume aren't enough to draw a recruiter’s attention.
 What will earn you the interview?

 The answer is, the you need to use the best resume words to get your resume noticed.
 Resume words are what get you noticed.
 Far too many applicants fall into the same trap of using cliche terms, stale expressions, and bland word choices.
 We're here to make sure you don't follow that trend and, by avoiding it, set yourself apart from the rest of the field.